ebmonson/lightningpy/docs/source/index.rst

 Acknowledgments
 ===============
-``lightning.py`` was primarily developed by Erik B. Monson, with significant contributions from Amirnezam Amiri, Keith Doore, and Rafael Eufrasio.
-Much of ``lightning.py`` is outright ported from or at least heavily based on code from IDL ``Lightning``, which was developed by Rafael Eurfrasio, Keith Doore, and Erik B. Monson.
+``lightning.py`` has been developed by Erik B. Monson, Amirnezam Amiri, Keith Doore, and Rafael Eufrasio.
+Much of ``lightning.py`` is ported from or based on code from IDL ``Lightning``, which was developed by Rafael Eufrasio, Keith Doore, and Erik B. Monson.

 Indices and tables
 ==================